-The Cougars’ next game is an away game versus Liberty on Wednesday, Oct.
-3. The Cougs are 4-0-1 in the league.
+The Cougars play again in an away game versus Liberty on Wednesday, Oct.
+2.

 Men’s and Women’s Tennis

 The women’s varsity tennis team crushed the Basic Wolves 16-2 on the road on Tuesday, Sept.
 24. The men’s team also defeated the Wolves 14-4.
 Later in the week, the women’s team defeated the Spring Valley Grizzlies 16-2 in an away match on Thursday, Sept.
 26 while the men’s team won 17-1.

 “We are having a great season so far,” senior Jonah Blake said.
 “It’s important we take all our games seriously even those we easily win.
 The easy games still help us grow, allow us to try new things and practice skills we already know.”

 On the road, the women’s varsity team defeated the Green Valley Gators 15-3 on Saturday, Sept.
 28. The men’s team kept the winning streak alive with a 14-4 victory over the Gators.
 Men’s varsity tennis currently has a record of 10-1 while the women’s team is undefeated 11-0.
 Their next match is at home against Desert Oasis on Wednesday, Oct.
 2.

 Women’s Varsity Volleyball

 The women’s varsity volleyball team defeated the Sierra Vista Mountain Lions 3-1 in an away game Thursday, Sept.
 26. The scores of the four sets were, 25-12, 25-13, 24-26, 25-8.
 Freshman Nanea Merryman led the team with 12 kills and five digs while junior Morenike Ajayi helped out with 14 digs.

 “This game told us to always play our hardest during every game and never get too comfortable,” Junior Morenikeji Ajayi said. “